DarkBones/darkbones.dev/content/posts/one-foot-in-the-unknown/index.md

 ## Phase 2: The Perceived Valley of Despair.
 Again.

 ![More Dispair](more_dispair.png)

-Even when you think you’ve escaped the perpetual learning cycle, sometimes life pulls you right back into that familiar valley of questioning.

 You do not know all the things.
 Nobody in tech knows everything—it’s impossible to know it all.
 That's not a bug; it's a feature.